Suisun Marsh Natural History Association

 Wildlife First Aid Tips

 Throughout the year we receive many calls from people with various wildlife concerns and problems.
-Many of them can be handled simply with the right information and do not always require the intervention of the Wildlife center.
+Many of them can be handled simply with the right information and do not always require the intervention of the Wildlife Center.
 Here we will attempt to discuss some of the more common questions and problems.

 What to do if you find an injured or orphaned wild animal